Springs with Forced Displacement#

 ###ANSWER HERE

 b.
-Fourier transform of square wave#
+Fourier transform of a square wave#

 Now we’d like to take the fourier transform of the square wave.
 This can be done in the same way that you took the fourier transform of your sum of Harmonic forces above.
 This time, though, instead of just getting two frequencies, you should expect to get many frequencies.
 Go ahead and do this and plot both the absolute value and angle.
 When plotting the angle it might help to mask it by doing